-115. Houghton has grown incrementally over time so current buildings date from many different periods, thereby providing a richness and variety of styles and materials.
+112. Houghton has grown incrementally over time so current buildings date from many different periods, thereby providing a richness and variety of styles and materials.
 This traditional rural character should be enhanced by new development with schemes designed to sit comfortably within the existing settlement pattern and are respectful of their surroundings.
 Care should be taken to ensure that no development disrupts the visual amenities of the street scene, nor impacts negatively on any significant wider landscape views, or on the views into the village of valued assets such as the parish church of St. Catharine.

-- 116. In order to protect and add to the character of the surrounding environment, new designs, including those for modifications to existing buildings, should use high-quality materials and demonstrate consideration of height, scale and massing. - 117.
-Central Government places significant importance on the development of design guides to set standards for design upfront and provide firm guidance on how sites should be developed.
-The NPPF (Dec 2023) notes at para 128 "Planning policies and decisions should support development that takes into account the importance of securing well-designed and beautiful, attractive and healthy places". - 118.
-The NPPF guidance is echoed in the Harborough LP at Policy GD8 which states in para.4.15.1: "This policy requires all proposals to achieve a high standard of design quality to ensure that new development is both sustainable and attractive.
+- 113. Central Government places significant importance on the development of design guides to set standards for design upfront and provide firm guidance on how sites should be developed.
+The NPPF(Dec 2024) notes at para 129 "Planning policies and decisions should support development that makes efficient use of land, taking into account the importance of securing well-designed, attractive and healthy places." - 114.
+The NPPF guidance is echoed in the Harborough LP at Policy GD8 which states in para.
+4.15.1: "This policy requires all proposals to achieve a high standard of design quality to ensure that new development is both sustainable and attractive.
 It aims to safeguard and improve the character and distinctiveness of the District both now and for future generations.
 Well designed places relate well to their environment, are attractive and safe, and offer an improved quality of life for those that live and work in the District.
 Crime and community safety are important factors as part of all new development, and the Council works with Leicestershire Police and developers to ensure that all new major developments are secured by design."
-The NPPF notes that development that is not well designed should be refused, especially where it fails to reflect local design policies.
-The DVG&C seeks to avoid poor design in Houghton. - 119.
-Guidance within the VDG&C seeks to influence, through good design, development within the parish which protects the local character and distinctiveness of Houghton, mitigates the adverse effects of climate change and helps to enhance community cohesion. - 120.
-Individuals and bodies involved in the process of designing, developing and delivering good, successful development will be required to consult and comply with the guidance or explain why they have not been able to do so at the time of submitting their planning application. - 121.
-Objectives include: - promoting the conservation and enhancement of local distinctiveness and identity; including those aspects of the Conservation Area (CA) and its Listed Heritage assets (Figure 6-13); - creating well-designed places through good landscape and buildings design and architecture; - retaining and enhancing existing natural features and integrating new landscaping that supports biodiversity; - promoting safe, attractive, pedestrian and cycling focused residential layouts which provide safe access to village facilities and to the wider countryside; - encouraging well-designed homes in terms of size and format, energy efficiency, and addressing climate change resilience and mitigation.
+The NPPF (Dec 2024) notes at para.
+139 that development that is not well designed should be refused, especially where it fails to reflect local design policies.
+The VDG&C seeks to avoid poor design in Houghton. - 115.
+Guidance within the VDG&C seeks to influence, through good design, development within the parish which protects the local character and distinctiveness of Houghton, mitigates the adverse effects of climate change and helps to enhance community cohesion. - 116.
+Individuals and bodies involved in the process of designing, developing and delivering good, successful development will be required to consult and comply with the guidance or explain why they have not been able to do so at the time of submitting their planning application.